 41. List examples of diseases in livestock caused by microorganisms.

 AGS 215.
 Agricultural Mechanics (3).
 Principles and operative skills in agriscience technology, including troubleshooting, maintenance, and repair of common agriculture tools and equipment.
 Emphasis on mig welding, electricity, concrete and mortar, pumps, engines and motors, and basic construction practicing OSHA safety standards.
-Two lecture.
-Three lab.
+One and one-half lecture.
+Four and one-half lab.

 1. Mig welding and cutting torch operation